karakib2k18/Data-Structures-and-Algorithms-in-Cpp/Data Structures and Algorithms/OOPS-2/README.md

 Student() {
 	totalStudents++;
 }
+static int getTotalStudent() { // This function depends on Class not Objects.
+SO we write static.
+	return totalStudents;
+}

 // code outside of the Class or Main function int Student :: totalStudents = 0;	// initialze static data members

 // main function is accessing the static value from class cout << Student :: getTotalStudent() << endl;

 ```